Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 69.5 points -- this matchup's over/under -- only two times this season.
+- Florida and its opponents have combined for 69.5 points just two times this season.

 - Missouri's games have gone over 69.5 points in four of 10 chances this season.

-- The two teams combine to score 65 points per game, 4.5 less than the total in this contest.
+- These two squads combine to surrender 63.3 points per game, 6.2 fewer than this contest's over/under.

-- This contest's over/under is 6.2 points above the 63.3 these two squads combine to allow per game this season.

-- Gators games have an average total of 58.4 points this season, 11.1 fewer than Saturday's over/under.
+- The Gators and their opponents score an average of 58.4 points per game, 11.1 fewer than Saturday's total.

-- In 2021, games involving the Tigers have averaged a total of 60.6 points, 8.9 fewer than this game's set over/under.
+- The 69.5 total in this game is 8.9 points above the 60.6 average total in Tigers games this season.

 Florida Stats and Trends